apollographql/apollo-kotlin/design-docs/Normalized cache pagination.md

 | user:3     | id: 3, name: Peter Parker                           |
 | user:4     | id: 4, name: Bruce Wayne                            |

-We can see that the field containing the first page was overwritten by the second page.
+The field containing the first page was overwritten by the second page.

-This is because the cache key is now the same for all pages.
+This is because the field name is now the same for all pages and the default merging strategy is to overwrite existing fields with the new value.

 #### Record merging

-To fix this we need to supply the store with a piece of code that can merge new pages with the existing list.
+To fix this we need to supply the store with a piece of code that can merge the lists in a sensible way.
 This is done by passing a `RecordMerger` to the `ApolloStore` constructor:

 ```kotlin